GameKing: GK "I" vs. GK II

-Games

 GameKing/GameKing II games

 The console has a small selection of known games (38), being 3 built in and 35 in carts, although 37 games were said to be available by TimeTop.
 Most games are clones of famous NES, C64 or Atari 2600 titles, with heavily dropped graphics.
 The games come in cartridges resembling the original Game Boy ones, with a typical size of 128KB, although 4-in-1 cartridges are available, containing 4 normal GameKing games plus a selection menu, and have a maximum size of 512KB.

 Both the GameKing and GameKing II come with three built in games.